oracle-quickstart/oci-couchbase/README.md

 ## Connect to the Cluster
 Todo

+## SSH to a Node
+These machines are using Oracle Enterprise Linux (OEL).
+The default login is opc.
+You can SSH into the machine with a command like this:

+    ssh -i ./oci opc@<Public IP Address>

 ## Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy it: